 Slimane Ben Slimane received his BSc degree in electrical engineering from the University of Quebec in Trois-Rivières, Quebec, Canada in 1985, his M.Sc. degree from Concordia University, Montreal, Canada, in 1988, and his PhD degree also from Concordia University in 1994.
 In October 1995, he joined the Department of Signals, Sensors, and Systems at KTH Royal Institute Technology as an Assistant Professor.
 Since then he has been involved in teaching modern radio communications and carrying out research projects.
 He is presently an associate professor in the area of radio communication.
 Over the years he supervised several master thesis projects and 5 PhD students.
 His research interest is in the area of wireless communications with special emphasis on digital communication techniques for fading channels, channel coding, access methods, cooperative communications, energy efficiency, and cognitive radio.

 Internet Technologies (TUB)

-The Internet is a social phenomenon that has changed, and continues to change how humans communicate, businesses work, how emergencies are handled, the military operates, etc. It has redefined expectations about how interactions between humans, computers and humans, and between computers function.
+The Internet is a social phenomenon that has changed, and continues to change, how humans communicate.
+It has redefined expectations about how interactions between humans, computers and humans, and between computers function.
 Without question, almost all major industrial sectors take advantage of the Internet.
 This includes software companies such as Microsoft, Google, and SAP, as well as more traditional manufacturing companies (including the automotive industry), service providers (including banks and insurance companies), as well as the entertainment industry.
 Therefore we need an in depth understanding of the technology underlying the Internet as well as on developing solutions for improving the current network to address challenges such as mobility, quality of experience, security, and reliability.

 - Advanced Networking